-He reassured Gino’s mother that their family has nothing to worry about with anything that happened.
+He reassured Gino’s mother that their family had nothing to worry about with anything that happened.
 Gino’s death was, unfortunately, "a situation of his own doing."

 Even with the above information that surfaced three decades after Gino Hernandez tragically succumbed to his demons, doubts remain over what really happened, and conspiracy theories still abound amongst fans and wrestling historians alike.
-Do we want it not to be as easy as saying that he "overdosed on a combination of drugs and alcohol?"
+Do we want it not to be as easy as saying he "overdosed on a combination of drugs and alcohol?"
 Through it all, we hope his family has found peace.
-Maybe it is time to focus on the talent Gino Hernandez possessed rather than on the unfortunate circumstances surrounding the way he died.
+Maybe it is time to focus on Gino Hernandez’s talent rather than the unfortunate circumstances surrounding his passing.

-"He was a good son and a good father,” says Gino’s mother, Patrice.
+"He was a good son and father,” says Gino’s mother, Patrice.
 “I just want everybody to remember him as a good man."

 Watch: Remembering Gino Hernandez and his Greatness on the Mic

 - Dino Bravo | His Shocking Death and Why He Was Murdered by the Mob